If you’re a bibliophile, I’m sure you’ve always wondered if you could get paid to read books and use that money to buy even more books.

-Payment: There isn’t any information about payment for each review.
-But the site states that reviewers are paid monthly (on the 5th of the month via check) for all reviews completed during the previous month.
+- Payment: There isn’t any information on the amount of payment for each review, but the site states that reviewers are paid monthly (on the 5th of the month via check) for all reviews completed during the previous month.

-This female-geared magazine has been conducting its ‘Women’s Review of Books’ for 35 years.
+This female-geared magazine has been conducting its ‘Women’s Review of Books’ for more than 35 years.

 The goal of this program is to “publish reviews that draw on rich reservoirs of knowledge—based in organizing, discipline-based research, and personal experience—in the service of action and consciousness.”

-The website is a platform for authors to promote their books and receive quick and honest feedback of their work.
+The website is a platform for authors to promote their books and receive quick and honest feedback on their work.

-New members initially review books without pay, but will be sent paid opportunities once the first review is proven to pass the standards.
+New members initially review books without pay but will be sent paid opportunities once the first review is proven to pass their standards.

-Payment: Reviewers receive from $5 to $60, depending on the reviewer’s experience and the book being reviewed.
+- Payment: Reviewers receive free books and get paid from $5 to $60, depending on the reviewer’s experience and the book being reviewed.

 4. Kirkus Media